LoopKit/loopdocs/docs/browser/prepare-app.md

 * If you miss an identifier, the `Create Certificates` step will succeed but `Build Loop` will fail.
 * If you do not [enable the `Time Sensitive Notifications`](#add-time-sensitive-notifications) for the `Loop` Identifier, the `Create Certificates` step will succeed but `Build Loop` will fail.

+---

 ## Digital Service Act Compliance

+!!! tip "📍 You're now at: **App Store Connect** (appstoreconnect.apple.com)"
+    This quick step confirms you're building for personal use, not selling apps.

 In order to create an app you need to indicate whether you are a trader or a non-trader.
 You are a non-trader unless you use the same Developer ID to submit apps for sale.